PranavSimhaN/IRIS_Rec23_221EC238_Express-Node-js/README.md

 ->Students can give multiple course feedbacks but i have given the feature to delete them so that they can keep only one.

-->On smaller screen, the UI breaks
+->On smaller screen, the UI breaks.

+->Not a bug but yeah the codes could have been made even more modular(that i can do anytime).

 ## References :